mikaelvincent/myfootdr-archive-scraper/docs/structure.md

-# DOM structure notes (Sprint 1)
+# DOM structure notes for archived clinic pages

-These notes summarise initial observations about the archived My FootDr "Our Clinics" pages on the Wayback Machine and guide the extractor design for later sprints.
+These notes summarise observations about the archived My FootDr "Our Clinics" pages on the Wayback Machine and guide the extractor design.

 ## 1. Our Clinics landing page

-- URL used for Sprint 1:
+- Example "Our Clinics" landing page URL:

   - `https://web.archive.org/web/20250708180027/https://www.myfootdr.com.au/our-clinics/`